-In August 2008 ElephantVoices initiated an elephant project in Sri Lanka in collaboration with Sri Lankan Conservationist, Manori Gunawardena.
-The project focuses on the elephant population utilizing Minneriya and Kaudulla National Parks located in the Mahaweli region of north-central Sri Lanka.
-This region is believed to hold one of the largest elephant populations in the country and, although little is known about the Minneriya-Kaudulla population, it is considered key to Sri Lanka’s elephant conservation efforts.
+In 2008 ElephantVoices carried out a short-term study of the elephants utilizing Minneriya and Kaudulla National Parks located in the Mahaweli region of north-central Sri Lanka.
+This region holds one of the largest elephant populations in the country and is considered key to Sri Lanka’s elephant conservation efforts.
 Data on population size, individual behavior, movement patterns and life-history is vital to take informed decisions regarding the conservation of these elephants and for the coexistence of elephants and people.

 The Minneriya and Kaudulla tanks (ancient reservoirs) and surrounding forest habitat were only recently designated (in 1997 and 2002, respectively) as national parks in order to provide habitat connectivity for these elephants.
 Individuals in the population are thought to migrate from Minneriya to Somawathiya Chaitya National Park through a larger landscape mosaic of forest reserve, sanctuaries other fragments of unprotected elephant habitat which is interspersed with human dominated land uses.